sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 ```

 If you are part of the SXS collaboration, you can add `-A sxs` to bill the SXS
 allocation.
+Also, if you are part of the collaboration, you can use our
+reserved nodes by specifying `--reservation=sxs`.
+However, our reserved nodes
+are Skylake nodes only, so adding the reservation flag won't work for the
+Icelake nodes.

-Be sure to re-source the correct environment files once you get the
+Be sure to re-source the correct environment files once you get the interactive
-interactive node shell.
+node shell.

 ## Ocean at Fullerton